 - A larger tumbler will produce compost more efficiently than a smaller one

 - To gain compost in three months, the tumbler has to be well filled in one go.
 Add to this the time taken to fill it, and consider where you'll compost subsequent material while the tumbler's doing its stuff.
 Adding more bulk part way through the cycle means that you have to wait longer, so that the later material can break down too.
-(Some designs, such as the Mantis ComposT-Twin, (available here in the UK) have a second chamber to solve this problem.)
+(Some designs have a second chamber to solve this problem.)

 - Compost tumblers tend to be summer workers.
 Unless they're very well insulated, cold weather prevents them from heating up fully.